The Birth of “Yabonza”: A Platform That’s Putting Property Managers (And Their Hefty Fees) On Notice

-And those agents are usually the source of the problems that the landlords have to deal with.
+As I had experienced, these agents are usually the source of the problems that the landlords have to deal with.
 They don’t have time to communicate properly and aren’t transparent.
-Landlords don’t have enough knowledge about what’s happening with their properties.
+As a result, landlords don’t have enough knowledge about what’s happening with their properties.

-Many of the people I spoke to worried about whether they’d actually get their rent money at the end of each month.
-And that had happened to me plenty of times.
+Many of the people I spoke to worried about whether they’d actually get their rent money paid on time.
+I knew the feeling well because it had happened to me plenty of times.
 As a landlord, I’d have to constantly chase agents for the rents that my tenants had paid.
-Often, it would take two weeks or more to get that money, even when tenants paid on time.
+Often, it would take two weeks or more to get that money, even when the tenants paid on time.

-And even then, I wouldn’t always get the full amount.
-I’d have to pull up statements and ask questions to figure out where the money went.
+To make matters worse, I wouldn’t always get the full amount, so, I’d have to pull up statements and ask questions to figure out where the money went.

 There’s a complete lack of visibility.
 Yet landlords pay agents enormous fees for their services.

 So many of the landlords that I’d interacted with during my career experienced the same problems.

 That’s when I started realising that the way property managers work is broken.
 It’s also when I started looking towards the future and how I could make property management better globally.

 A particularly bad tenant experience encapsulated all of these frustrations.
 This tenant didn’t pay rent for months.
 They told the agent that a medical emergency prevented him from paying rent.
 And fair enough, I’m a compassionate guy, however, the agent should have followed the arrears process and communicated these issues directly to me in real-time.
 He didn’t.